Japan's Abe apologizes amid cronyism scandal, vows to revise constitution

 Japan’s constitution has never been amended and any changes require approval by two-thirds of each house of parliament and a majority in a public referendum.

-Reporting by Tetsushi Kajimoto and Yoshifumi Takemoto; Writing by Linda Sieg; Editing by Clarence Fernandez
+Reporting by Tetsushi Kajimoto and Yoshifumi Takemoto; Additional reporting by Issei Kato and Kwiyeon Ha Writing by Linda Sieg; Editing by Clarence Fernandez